 Spring Term - Year 6

-English (SPAG) and Maths home learning will be given out on a Friday and collected in on a Friday, with both tasks lasting approximately 30 minutes each.
+English (including SPAG) and Maths home learning (including Times Tables) will be given out on a Friday and collected in on a Friday, with both tasks lasting approximately 30 minutes each.
 Tasks will be related to what your child has covered (or is covering) in class, but the main purpose of these increased home learning activities is to develop your child’s organisational skills in preparation for secondary school!
-Maths facts and spellings will also be issued on a Friday and the pupils will be quizzed on these at the end of the week.
 A little every night, rather than cramming it in on the Friday morning, is what we encourage.
-Naturally, we hope your child will read a variety of genres regularly at home (or even be read to on occasion, as this can promote a love of reading) and we would like them to continue to record these activities (along with an adult’s signature) in their home-school diaries.
-Children reading (or being read to) at least five times a week will continue to accumulate a wide variety of genres for St Peter’s Book Bingo.
-Reading diaries are checked on a weekly basis.
+We do not encourage parents to look at old SATs papers at home (pupils will see a good variety of these at school) but we will be making available some SATS preparation books around Parents’ Evening to act as revision aids.
+Naturally, we hope your child will read a variety of genres regularly at home (or even be read to on occasion, as this can promote a love of reading) and we would like them to continue to record these activities, along with an adult’s signature, in their homework diaries.
+These are checked on a weekly basis.
+Children reading (or being read to) at least five times a week will receive Dojo prizes.
+Don’t forget about our Book Bingo challenge – the next prize draw will be at the end of the Spring Term.

-In P.E. (which will be on Mondays and Fridays), we will be starting the year – on Fridays - by having yoga sessions with a qualified yoga teacher.
-Children will be carrying out a number of Dance sessions before having the opportunity to explore the effects of exercise on the body through fitness testing.
-Please ensure your child has appropriate P.E. clothing as a number of children are often underprepared and trainers are always useful for our Daily Run.
+In P.E., children will have the opportunity to explore the effects of exercise on the body through fitness testing.
+Please ensure your child has appropriate P.E. clothing every day as a number of children are often underprepared.

 We hope this information will be useful for you and your child and if you are able to support in any way, prior to or during these topics, we would appreciate it.
 If you have a special interest in any of the areas we plan to cover, and are interested in coming in and supporting in class, please do not hesitate to contact us.